$0 Connecticut Dispute Letter Starter Kit

 What if my district retaliates after I file a complaint?

-Federal law prohibits retaliation against parents who exercise their procedural safeguards under IDEA.
-If you experience retaliation — reduced services, hostile communication, changes to your child's placement — document everything and file an additional complaint citing the retaliation.
+If you suspect retaliation — reduced services, hostile communication, or changes to your child's placement after advocacy — document each event and seek advice about the appropriate complaint or civil-rights route.
+A second state complaint may not be the only available remedy.
 The Playbook's Communication Log provides the documentation system for building this paper trail.

 How is the Advocacy Playbook different from the Connecticut IEP Guide?